Bellevue Gothic Mill

 The Bellevue Gothic Mill is a historic gristmill located on the west bank of Battle Creek, at 218 East Mill Street in Bellevue, Michigan.
 It was a producing grist mill from 1854 until 1958.
 It was listed on the National Register of Historic Places in 1975.
 In 1977 The Stockhausen family purchased the property and began to restore the building.
-In 1982 The Bellevue Mill housed Michiana Hydroelectric and produce 45kW.
+In 1982 The Bellevue Mill housed Michiana Hydroelectric and produce 45 kW.
 A Michigan Historic marker was erected in 2016.